What is the Richmond SPCA?

 We have saved the lives of thousands of them as well.
 We do not regard age as a consideration in determining whether a pet is healthy.
 Older pets may be in great health and are usually wonderful companions.
 The Richmond SPCA treated about 2,000 sick and injured animals last year and spent more than $400,000 to rehabilitate them.
 Now that we have achieved an end to the killing of healthy animals in Richmond and Hanover, we will be able to save the lives of a larger percentage of the treatable animals every year until we save all of them too.

 The Richmond SPCA has developed and implemented a number of highly effective pet-retention, spay/neuter, and humane education programs and services which have directly contributed to the reduction of homeless animals in Richmond and its surrounding areas by offering pet owners alternatives to relinquishment, access to free and low-cost spay/neuter surgeries for their dogs and cats, and responsible pet ownership learning opportunities.
-Pet-retention programs include our Project Safety Net, which provides resources (such as behavioral assistance in the form of telephone- and Web-based help lines, “manners” classes, pet pantry food assistance, full-service, low-cost veterinary care, foster care, re-homing services, in-shelter consultations, and a pet-friendly housing guide) to pet owners as an alternative to relinquishing their animals to the Richmond SPCA or to any other shelter.
+Pet-retention programs include our Project Safety Net, which provides resources (such as behavioral assistance in the form of telephone- and Web-based help lines, “manners” classes, full-service, low-cost veterinary care, foster care, re-homing services, in-shelter consultations, and a pet-friendly housing guide) to pet owners as an alternative to relinquishing their animals to the Richmond SPCA or to any other shelter.

 Spay/neuter programs include high-volume, free and low-cost surgeries in our Smoky’s Spay/Neuter Clinic.
 Those who qualify for free spay/neuter surgeries include feral cats brought to us by community caretakers in the City of Richmond and the Counties of Hanover, Henrico, Chesterfield and Goochland.
 Our clinic performs surgeries at a low-cost to pets of clients of our Clinic for Compassionate Care along with pets belonging to local government shelters.
 Humane education programs, including (for children) summer camp, birthday parties, inbound tours, outbound visits, junior volunteer activities and (for adults) training classes and seminars on pet learning and responsible pet ownership, were created to further develop the bond shared between people and their pets.